Western Kentucky University swim team hazing scandal: Police investigation

 Following Craig's email, the BGPD obtained a search warrant for a house in which Craig said the hazing incidents occurred.
 The house, located in Bowling Green, had been occupied by various members of the swim team for several years and had a reputation as a place where large parties occurred.
 During the search, police seized, among other things various cannabis paraphernalia (including two smoking pipes, two herb grinders, and a pill bottle containing cannabis stems) and five picture boards.
 These picture boards contained photo collages depicting students who were visibly suffering from substance intoxication.
 Some of the photographs depicted individuals who were naked or near-naked, including one of a female in a bathroom with her underwear pulled down.
 Additionally, some of the intoxicated individuals had demeaning statements and images written on them, such as an image of a penis and a racial slur.
 In a 2015 article in USA Today, journalist Jonathan Lintner wrote that some of the images were "photos detailing sexual assault".
-The police's investigation concluded on February 26.
+The police investigation concluded on February 26.